Discover folk - the CRM for people-powered businesses

 Key features

-• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, making it ideal for capturing and nurturing leads.
+- Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, though can be overwhelming for smaller teams.

-• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, essential for managing customer relationships and sales processes.
+- Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting for managing customer relationships.

-• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring efficient customer support and satisfaction.
+- Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases for customer support.

-• Operations Hub: Syncs and automates business processes across different systems, enhancing operational efficiency and data consistency.
+- Operations Hub: Syncs and automates business processes across different systems, though requires technical expertise to implement effectively.

 Pros